cat-turner/gophers-in-space/example_1/notes.md

 ### Types
 Instead of endpoints, Graphql uses the Type System to describe what data can be queried and how it can be changed.

-GraphQL type system categorizes several custom types, that can be defined by programmer, including:
+GraphQL type system categorizes several custom types, that can be defined by the code including:

 Objects
 Interfaces